 1. Less H2O

 Winter is coming.
 And it’s cold outside.
 So you might think that indoor plants are out of luck.
-But there’s actually one thing you can do to help keep your houseplants alive during the colder months.
+But there’s one thing you can do to help keep your houseplants alive during the colder months.

-A major cause of killing any type of plant is over-watered.
+A major cause of killing any plant is over-watered.
 Waterlogged soil chokes off oxygen from the root zone, making it hard for the plant to breathe.
 Plants also need air to grow properly, so keeping the soil dry helps prevent root rot.

 But how do you know if your plants are getting enough water?
 You don’t want to drown them, but check the bottom inch of the potting mix.
 If it feels wet, it probably needs some extra moisture.